 Terry Barrett • Author, Editor, and Professor

 Terry Barrett is the author of Criticizing Art, Interpreting Art, Criticizing Photographs, Why Is That Art?, Talking about Student Art, and Making Art.
 He is editor of Lessons for Teaching Art Criticism and Kunst Werkt, an educational project of interpreting contemporary art in the Netherlands.
 He is former editor of the research journal Studies in Art Education, and of The Arts Education Review of Books and Columbus Art, a regional publication of art criticism.
-Barrett is a professor emeritus, Ohio State University, where he received a distinguished teaching award, and is currently professor of art education and art history at the University of North Texas.
+Barrett is a professor emeritus, The Ohio State University, where he received a distinguished teaching award, and is currently professor of art education and art history at the University of North Texas.